jaalto/project--shell-script-performance-and-portability/README.md

 How can you make shell scripts run faster?
 That's the question these test cases aim to answer.

-The main focus are the features found in
-Bash and less in pure POSIX.
+The main focus is on the features found in Bash rather than pure POSIX.
+The tests reflect results under Linux.

 From a performance point of view, for serious shell scripting, Bash is the sensible choice for